-The main reasons for the under-expenditure of the department was due to:
+The main reasons for the under-expenditure of the department as follows:

-- the later than anticipated commencement of projects related to improving value for money in Supply Chain Management and to improve Infrastructure Asset Management at twelve municipalities; including - the actual cost of support to the Beaufort West Municipality for the implementation of a mandatory financial recovery plan that was less than the estimated cost.
+- the later than anticipated commencement of projects related to improving value for money in Supply Chain Management and to improve Infrastructure Asset Management at twelve municipalities, including; - the actual cost of support to the Beaufort West Municipality for the implementation of a mandatory financial recovery plan that was less than the estimated cost.

-BACKGROUND/ CONCERNS RESOLUTIONS ACTION DATE The Committee met and engaged with the AGSA and AC on the irregular expenditure of the departments and entities of the WCG from 10-31 October 2023. legislation/s and processes
+BACKGROUND/ CONCERNS RESOLUTIONS ACTION DATE

+The Committee met and engaged with the AGSA and AC on the irregular expenditure of the departments and entities of the WCG from 10-31 October 2023. legislation/s and processes scheduled by the PAC.

+departments and entities of the WCG.